CSE232-MSU/CSE232/syllabus.md

 ### Homework

 A homework assignment will be due every Monday and Thursday at 10 PM.
-Each homework assignment is worth 30 points.
-There will be 17 assignments given, but the two lowest-scoring assignments will be dropped.
-Thus, you can earn a total of 450 points from the homework assignments.
+Each homework assignment is worth 20 points.
+There will be 22 assignments given, but only the top 20 assignments will count toward your point total (the two lowest-scoring assignments will be dropped).
+Thus, you can earn a total of 400 points from the homework assignments.

 Submitting an assignment to Mimir merely saves it.
 At the deadline for an assignment, your work is automatically saved and graded.
 So be sure you aren't in the middle of typing something when the assignment closes.